Construction Guidelines for Deluxe Scanning Fabry-Perot Interferometer Kit

 Screw the SM1AD8 adapter in until it is 1 or 2 turns away from the retaining ring.

-A focusing lens with a focal point roughly in the center of the cavity (included in the standard Deluxe kit) may improve performance under some conditions but is not essential.
-If this isn't already installed, remove one retaining ring from the CP11/CP32, slip in the lens, and install the retaining ring just snug.
-If you can't find the lens in the package or with the mirrors, it is already installed. :)
+A focusing lens with a focal point roughly in the center of the cavity (usually included in the Standard Deluxe kit) may improve performance under some conditions but is not essential and initial setup may be easier without it.
+If the lens isn't already installed, remove one retaining ring from the CP11/CP32, slip in the lens, and install the retaining ring just snug.
+If you can't find the lens in the package or with the mirrors, it is already installed or is not provided. :)

 Completed SFPI on Three-Screw Adjustable Base (not included)